mrdwab/2657-R-Functions/README.md

 1. `sample.size.R`

-    >> Use to determine the desired sample size of a given population, or the confidence interval for a given population and sample.
+    >> Used to determine the desired sample size of a given population, or the confidence interval for a given population and sample.

+1. `stratified.R`

+    >> Used to sample from a `data.frame` according to a grouping (or *stratification*) variable.

 1. `stringseed.sampling.R`